Nick Smith, shares his first impressions of The Gambia

 But for those who prefer something more akin to a beach holiday, there is also Ngala Lodge.
 Perched right on the Atlantic Ocean with a secluded beach, the hotel offers European-style comfort and delicious cuisine.
 I can only recommend that you try one, or both, unique experiences for yourself – I will certainly be back.

-Visit our website to plan your own tailormade holiday in The Gambia and Senegal.
+Visit The Gambia Experience's website to plan your own tailormade holiday in The Gambia and Senegal.

 Nick’s Photo Album